simongravelle/nmrformd/docs/source/theory/best-practice.rst

     it is important to keep in mind that force fields are often parametrized to reproduce thermodynamic quantities, such as solvation energy.
-    However, NMR relaxation times depend on both structural and dynamical quantities, differences between experiments
-    and simulations can be expected for the less accurate force field.
+    However, NMR relaxation times depend on both structural and dynamical quantities, and large differences between experiments and simulations are expected for poorly accurate force fields.

 .. container:: justify

-    Here, as an illustration, the NMR relaxation time :math:`T_1` of bulk water was measured as a function of the temperature for three different water models:
+    As an illustration, the NMR relaxation time :math:`T_1` of bulk water was measured as a function of the temperature for three different water models:
     :math:`\text{TIP4P}-\epsilon` :cite:`fuentes-azcatlNonPolarizableForceField2014`,